-Another reasons for the proliferation of English translations of the Bible is the evolution of the English language.
-While it is not always readily obvious to us on a day to day basis, the change is clear when you read something from previous centuries.
+Another reason for the proliferation of English translations of the Bible is the evolution of the English language.
+While it is not always readily obvious to us on a day-to-day basis, the change is clear when you read something from previous centuries.
 Nowhere is this more obvious than when looking at the King James Version of the Bible.

 While the change in language over a 400-year period is obvious, it is also true on a much shorter timeframe.
 Today, the English language is rapidly changing.
 Words are given new meanings.
 New words and expressions are added, and others fall out of use.
 So newer English translations are able to reflect our ever-changing language.

 Two additional contributing factors to the proliferation of English translations are the ongoing work in discovering older manuscripts and the work of textual criticism.
 This work has brought us ever closer to the text of the original manuscripts.